cmaureir/gadget-snapshot-reader/README.md

 snap.print_data_by_type(particle_type)
 ```

-To use the data from the snapshot, it's possible to get
+To use the data from the snapshot, it is possible to get
 a list with all the information of a particle type:

 ```python